 - 1. Schools: This category includes all K-12 schools participating in the FCC E-Rate program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools." - 2.
 Libraries: The list of libraries includes all those participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - 3.
 Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
 Public safety entity: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of Delaware and units of local government.
 Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry. - 5.
-Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college", including junior colleges, community
+Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, the State's historically black university (Delaware State University), other universities, and other educational institutions.

-4 47 USC 1702 (a)(2)(E).
+3 47 USC 1702 (a)(2)(E).

-- colleges, minority serving institutions, the State's historically black university (Delaware State University), other universities, and other educational institutions. - 6.
-Public housing organizations: Public housing organizations include those listed by the Delaware State Housing Authority and Delaware's counties, to leverage their databases of public housing organizations. - 7.
+- 6. Public housing organizations: Public housing organizations include those listed by the Delaware State Housing Authority and Delaware's counties, to leverage their databases of public housing organizations. - 7.
 Community support organizations: The list includes organizations identified by the University of Delaware in partnership with DTI (see 4.2.2.a below) that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
+This includes at least one center whose primary focus is older adult support programming.